 I agree with the use of personal information relating to me for the purpose described above and the disclosure of this information to the parties involved in the testing and administration process.

 I acknowledge that any additional follow up health treatment arising from the screening service is not included in the service, and I am solely responsible for any direct or indirect repercussions of test results.

-I have read and understood Consent to test for the qualitative determination of IgG/IgM antibodies against COVID-19 (2019 –nCoV,‘Novel Coronavirus’) in a sample of whole blood and have had any questions answered.
+I have read and understood Consent to Test for the qualitative determination of COVID-19 (2019 –nCoV,‘Novel Coronavirus’) from a throat and nasopharyngeal swab sample and the qualitative determination of IgG/IgM antibodies against COVID-19 (2019 –nCoV,‘Novel Coronavirus’) in a sample of whole blood.
+I have had any questions answered.
 I consent to this investigational testing.